 1. Global X U.S. Infrastructure Development ETF

-The Global X U.S. Infrastructure Development ETF is different from others in that it only invests in U.S. companies.
-It focuses on businesses that will benefit from an increase in U.S. infrastructure spending.
-In a nutshell, Global X stands to gain the most from infrastructure investment.
+The Global X U.S. Infrastructure Development ETF (PAVE 1.0%) differs from others in that it invests exclusively in U.S. companies.
+It focuses on businesses that will benefit from increased U.S. infrastructure spending.

-The ETF's focus also gives its management a lot of latitude to invest in a broader range of companies than the others, which are weighted toward utilities, transportation, and energy.
+The ETF's focus also gives its management considerable latitude to invest in a broader range of companies than the others, which are weighted toward utilities, transportation, and energy.
 By contrast, the Global X ETF has a relatively higher mix of industrial-focused businesses.
-Its four biggest sectors are:
+Its three biggest sectors are:

 The fund holds about 100 equities.
 Given its broad focus, it can be considered an ETF tracking the U.S. infrastructure and industrial sectors.